The Importance of “Sweet Treats”

 By: Kuldeep Derola, Francis College of Engineering Well-being Leader

-As college students, life can often feel like a balancing act.
+Life as a college student can often feel like a balancing act.
 Between exams, deadlines, social commitments, and personal responsibilities, our emotional well-being can take a backseat.
 However, focusing on emotional wellness, one of the eight dimensions of the wellness wheel, is essential to leading a balanced and fulfilling college life.
 Emotional wellness is all about understanding, managing, and expressing your emotions while building resilience to challenges.
 On campus, it’s a cornerstone for achieving academic success and personal growth.

 Why Emotional Wellness Matters